-- 1. Any uses permitted by right or allowed with a conditional use permit in the underlying base industrial zoning district, including any accessory uses or structures allowed in that district, except as specifically excluded under the approved development plan. - 2.
-Any additional industrial use approved as part of the Planned Development process, within the following use categories: Artisan Workshop, Brewery, Wholesaling, Distribution Center, Contractor Shop, and Light Manufacturing. - 3.
-Appropriate and compatible commercial uses, as determined by the Planning and Zoning Committee, provided that the land or floor area occupied by such uses do not comprise more than 30% of the total area of the development within the Planned Industrial Overlay District.
+- (1) Permitted Uses. - (a) Any uses permitted by right or allowed with a conditional use permit in the underlying base industrial zoning district, including any accessory uses or structures allowed in that district, except as specifically excluded under the approved development plan.

+- (b) Any additional industrial use approved as part of the Planned Development process, within the following use categories: Artisan Workshop, Brewery, Wholesaling, Distribution Center, Contractor Shop, and Light Manufacturing. - (c) Appropriate and compatible commercial uses, as determined by the Planning and Zoning Committee, provided that the land or floor area occupied by such uses do not comprise more than 30% of the total area of the development within the Planned Industrial Overlay District.